Linaro/lava/man/lava-server.rst

                   Only supported when creating a single device-type

                   --health-check HEALTH_CHECK
-                                        The health check (filename) for the given device type.
+                                        The health check (filename) for the
+                                        given device type.

-                  --health-frequency HEALTH_FREQUENCY
+                  --health - frequency  HEALTH_FREQUENCY
                                         How often to run health checks.

-                  --health-denominator {hours,jobs}
+                  --health-denominator  {hours, jobs}
                                         Initiate health checks by hours or by jobs.

             list                List the installed device types
                 optional arguments:
-                  -h, --help  show this help message and exit --all, -a   Show all device types in the database, including non-installed ones
+                  -h, --help  show this help message and exit --all, -a   Show all device types in the database, including types not currently installed.
                   --csv       Print as csv

     pipeline-worker

     LAVA Pipeline worker helper
        optional arguments:
           --hostname HOSTNAME   Hostname of the new worker --description DESCRIPTION
                                 optional description of the new worker